 “Sugar’s now in 80 percent of the processed food we’re eating,” he said.
 “If we can remove that, that’s the first step towards making a change.”

 According to the Centers for Disease Control and Prevention (CDC), 29.1 million Americans, or 9.3 percent of the population, have diabetes.
 In adults, type 2 diabetes accounts for about 90 to 95 percent of all diagnosed diabetes cases.
-Research has shown that sugary drinks are linked to type 2 diabetes.
+Research has shown that sugary drinks are linked to the disease.

 Consuming excess added sugar is also associated with a higher risk of developing cardiovascular disease—the leading cause of death for men and women in the United States, according to the CDC.
 Heart disease accounts for one in four deaths in the United States, or about 600,000 annual deaths.